emmanuel-bv/iotedge-iva-nano/README.md

 ### Understanding NVIDIA DeepStream

-Deesptream is a SDK based on GStreamer, an open source, battle-tested platform to create video pipelines.
+DeepStream is a SDK based on GStreamer, an open source, battle-tested platform to create video pipelines.
 It is very modular with its concepts of plugins.
 Each plugins have `sinks` and `sources`.
 NVIDIA provides several plugins as part of Deepstream which are optimized to leverage NVIDIA's GPUs or other NVIDIA hardware like dedicated encoding/decoding chips.
 How these plugins are connected with each others is defined in the application's configuration file.

 Here is an example of what an end-to-end DeepStream pipeline looks like: